-From the spicy notes of Thai basil to the sweet, juicy addition of pineapple, this salad takes inspiration from Thai cuisine.
+From the spicy notes of Thai basil to the sweet, juicy addition of pineapple, this pineapple and cucumber salad recipe takes inspiration from Thai cuisine.
 It’s fresh, easy and oil free.
 It brings together spicy elements with sweet and sour elements.
 Overall, it’s a refreshing salad that is perfect for summer.

 I’ve been going through a slight obsession with Mae Ploy Sweet Chili Sauce.
 It is sweet, savory and delicious, and really makes this sauce.
 If you don’t have any of it on hand, you can substitute 1 1/2 Tbsp sriracha sauce + 1 tsp (or more) of agave + a dash of garlic powder.
 You’ll need to make adjustments to make it milder or hotter or sweeter for your taste, but this combination will get you started in the right direction.
 It’s not the same as Mae Ploy’s Sweet Chili Sauce, but still pretty good.